 Skip to main content

 No, rhubarb is toxic to dogs.
 It contains high levels of oxalic acid, which binds calcium and can cause kidney damage.
 The leaves are especially toxic.
-Symptoms after ingestion: vomiting, diarrhea, excessive drooling, seizures.
-See the vet immediately if suspected.
+Symptoms after ingestion include vomiting, diarrhea, excessive drooling and seizures.
+If you suspect your dog has eaten any, see a vet immediately.

 A white dog with pointy ears sitting curiously on green grass, a rhubarb leaf and a warning sign in the background.

-No: rhubarb is toxic to dogs and belongs to the foods dogs should not eat.
-Both stalks and leaves contain oxalic acid, which can damage the kidneys.
-Rhubarb leaves have a particularly high oxalic acid content and are especially dangerous.
+No: rhubarb is toxic to dogs and is one of the foods dogs should not eat.
+Both the stalks and the leaves contain oxalic acid, which can damage the kidneys.
+Rhubarb leaves have an especially high oxalic acid content and are particularly dangerous.

-Oxalic acid binds calcium in the body and forms calcium oxalate crystals.
-These deposit in the kidneys and can seriously damage kidney function.
-In larger quantities, kidney failure is a real risk.
+In the body, oxalic acid binds calcium and forms calcium oxalate crystals.
+These build up in the kidneys and can seriously damage kidney function.
+In larger amounts, there is a risk of kidney failure.

 Symptoms of rhubarb poisoning: